 Did you know that there’s more than one type of ADD?
-Dr. Amen has identified 7 different types.
+Daniel G. Amen, MD has identified 7 different types.
 Three of those types are represented in our hypothetical family: Uncle Jim has Ring of Fire ADD, Cousin Lucy is dealing with Over-focused ADD, and Grandpa Joe has a bad case of Inattentive ADD.

 The Dangers of Undiagnosed ADD

 While ADD is most often thought of as a disorder for children and adolescent boys with behavioral issues, 4.1% of all U.S. adults have ADD, and 41% of them have cases the National Institute of Mental Health classify as severe.

 However, those are just the adults who are diagnosed with ADD; scores more struggle through life never realizing they have it.
 When left untreated, ADD can be incredibly debilitating, not only for those dealing with it but their loved ones as well.
 People with untreated ADD often suffer from other disorders as well, including: social isolation, depression and anxiety.